 How to avoid paying foreign transaction fees on card payments

 Credit cards make international payments quick and easy.
 But if you don’t do your research, some cards can hit you with high foreign transaction fees.

 It always pays to read the fine print of your card provider to see their fee structure.
 If you find that their fees are too high, consider switching to a different card.
 Or choose a new credit card provider altogether.

 These days there are numerous credit cards available where you won’t pay any foreign transaction fees.

 If you’re after an even more flexible service, Airwallex Borderless Cards are a smart option to avoid paying foreign transaction fees on your card payments.
 There are no monthly fees, no annual fees, and you won’t pay any fees on foreign transactions.
-Just a small margin on FX of either 0.3% or 0.6%.
+Just a small margin on FX as low as 0.2%.

 How to avoid paying foreign transaction fees when buying supplies from overseas

 Even in disrupted times like we’re living in today, businesses can’t avoid buying supplies from overseas.
 But there are ways to make the process more cost-effective.